-More than 100 companies, the Town and the Region of Tuttlingen belong to the Friends of the University Campus Tuttlingen.
-State support and private investors have made a modern, high-performance university campus possible.
+Companies, the city and the Region of Tuttlingen belong to the Friends of the University Campus Tuttlingen.
+State support and private investors have made our modern, high-performance university campus possible.

 The Friends Society has voice and decision-making rights as regards teaching.
 In this way, the University has implemented an academic curriculum which is particularly workplace-oriented and which offers excellent perspectives.

 The Town of Tuttlingen has provided the University with all the university buildings.
 The renovation cost of the main building was over €10.5m, two-thirds of which was covered by the State and one-third by the Region.
 Two further buildings have been renovated since October 2013.
 The cost of almost €1.2m was covered by the Friends Society.